HRI-EU/AttentiveSupport/README.md

 localhost/attentive_support
 ```

 ### Containerized Runtime (remote, rootless with internal ssh server)
 In certain scenarios it might not be possible to display the graphical window.
 For example when running docker rootless on a remote machine with X11.
 For these scenarios, the docker image can be built with the option `docker build --build-arg WITH_SSH_SERVER=true -t localhost/attentive_support .`.
-Afterwards the image can be started with:
+Then the image can be started with:
 ```
 docker run \
   -it \
   -p 2022:22 \
   localhost/attentive_support
 ```
-This starts an ssh server with on port 2022 that can be accessed with usernaem `root` and password `hri`.
+This starts an ssh server on port 2022 that can be accessed with username `root` and password `hri`.
-Afterwards the example script can be started with:
+Then the example script can be started with:
 ```
 export RCSVIEWER_SIMPLEGRAPHICS=True
 export OPENAI_API_KEY=replace_me
 /usr/bin/python -i /attentive_support/src/tool_agent.py
 ```

+## Usage

 ### Running the agent
 * Activate the virtual environment: `source .venv/bin/activate`